muratpurc/CONTENIDO-plugin-mp_dev_tools/README.md

-# CONTENIDO plugin "Mp Dev Tools"
+# CONTENIDO CMS plugin "Mp Dev Tools"

 ## Description

 Contains some helpful features for the development of CONTENIDO modules and plugins.
+Provides the module/plugin developer with tools and makes the work on module/plugin development easier.

 ## Requirements